Request a Cell Phone Allowance

 - Allowance Approval Process

 Supervisors and appropriate senior staff members must approve cell phone allowances.
-Approval for devices that include a data plan must also have the approval of the Divisional Vice President and/or Senior VP for Finance and Administration.
 The following criteria may serve as a guideline to identify an employee’s need for a cell phone or device and therefore eligibility for the allowance:

 - Safety requirements indicate having a cell phone or device is an integral part of meeting the requirements of the job description